hxjwb/sparkrtc/README.md

 For more guidelines, see [here](https://webrtc.github.io/webrtc-org/native-code/development/).

-# Local Video Guidelines
+# Local Video Example Guidelines

-We implemented a ``peerconnection_localvideo`` example modified from ``peerconnection_client`` on MacOS and Linux for testing purposes.
-It streams s local video sequence (YUV420) instead of capturing from cameras.
+We implemented a ``peerconnection_localvideo`` example modified from ``peerconnection_client`` on MacOS and Linux for automatic testing.
+It streams raw local video files (YUV420) instead of capturing from cameras.
 The GUI is optionally removed for command line testing.

 ## CLI Options: